sisk-http/docs-v2/v1/fundamentals/requests.md

 >
 > Unlike route methods, this property does not serves the [RouteMethod.Any](../specification/spec/Sisk.Core.Routing.RouteMethod.Any) item.
 Instead, it returns the real request method.

-# Getting the request url component
+# Getting request url components

 You can get various component from a URL through certain properties of a request.
 For this example, let's consider the URL: